There is a growing abundance of capital to fund entrepreneurs’ Massively Transformative Purposes (MTPs) and Moonshots.

 I’m pleased to announce that Joe Lubin, founder of ConsenSys (and a co-Founder of Ethereum), will be at Abundance 360 in January 2018.

-If you’re an A360 member (or participating via Abundance Digital) and want to know more about the future of blockchain, Joe is the perfect person to talk to.
+If you’re an A360 member (or participating via Abundance Digital) and want to know more about the future of blockchain technology, Joe is the perfect person to talk to.
 I can’t wait to pick his brain and learn more about his budding company.

 3. Sovereigns Stepping Into Venture